 2016 - Sligo Business Awards - 'Best Community Enterprise' - Winner

 2017 - Get Involved - Finalist (highly commended)

-2017 - BEG are celebrating their 25th Anniversary as a community group.
-Several events will take place throughout the year to mark this very special occasion.
+2017 - BEG celebrated their 25th Anniversary as a community group.
+Several events were held throughout the year to mark this very special occasion.